 The word translated “vanity” (hebel in Hebrew) is used more than 40 times in the Ecclesiastes.
 The word literally means bubble or vapor or illusion.
 It signifies emptiness.
 Life is indeed empty apart from God.
 Even if we for quite some time think we’ve got it, we eventually find that even this is vanity.
-We try different bubbles, we spend fortunes chasing wind.
-And at the end we realize all is vainglory.
+We try different bubbles, we spend fortunes chasing the wind.
+And at the end, we realize all is vainglory.

 Nothing but God satisfies.